Liffrey/liffrey.github.io/docs/_posts/2025-04-27-first-post.md

 date: 2025-04-27
 ---

-This is a short example post.
-Replace it with your own content in Markdown.
+This is an example blog post.
+Write your thoughts in Markdown.